backupbrew/switchbrew/GPU Commands Basics.md

 ## Texture View

-Texture information such as address, format and size is sent to the GPU through a structure know as Texture View (a.k.a Texture Image Control, or TIC).
+Texture information such as address, format and size is sent to the GPU through a structure know as Texture View (a.k.a.
+Texture Image Control, or TIC).
 Each texture that the game uses needs a separate TIC, and those TICs are written to a table, one after the other.
 Each [TIC entry](#TIC_Structure "wikilink") has 0x20 bytes, and is composed of 8